The Gentle Art of Forcing Bulbs

-We list several popular bulbs, which you can find at most nurseries and garden centers this month or buy through mail-order catalogs.
+You can find the bulbs listed here at most nurseries and garden centers, online, or through mail-order catalogs.
 Note that many bulbs require a certain amount of chilling; some need to be refrigerated, others can be planted then chilled outdoors (see Forcing tips).
 Chilling periods given below are based on the recommendations of the Netherlands Flower Bulb Information Center.

-CROCUS AND HYACINTHS must be chilled.
-They can be forced, one bulb per jar or vase, in water alone without any soil; there are special forcing jars and vases for crocus and hyacinths.
+These bulbs must be chilled.
+They can be forced, one bulb per jar or vase, in water alone without any soil; there are special forcing jars and vases for crocus and hyacinths, but a wide container with gravel (and dense planting) will also yield lovely results.

 Crocus corms need to be refrigerated for 15 weeks.
 After chilling, place each corm in its own water-filled crocus forcing jar or vase at around 60°; flowers will emerge in about two weeks.
 Choose Crocus vernus in shades of purple, lavender, yellow, or white.